-An ambitious project to design and develop a working model of the kind of family farmlet that could form the economic element of a social order based on the landshare system, which I proposed in the article entitled A Piece of Our Planet in Chapter 12 of The Lost Inheritance.
+An ambitious project to design and develop a working model of the kind of family farmlet that could form the economic element of a social order based on the landshare system, which I have proposed in the article entitled A Piece of Our Planet in Chapter 12 of The Lost Inheritance.

 Unlike the suburban supermarket, which supplies a family's food on a weekly basis, a landshare supplies food according to an annual growing cycle.
 The landshare-based dwelling consequently has a purpose-built long-term food store, which is cool, dry, dark, clean, well-ventilated, easily accessible and large enough for a year's supply.